timo/zasim/docs/tutorial/simulator_without_cagen.rst

     class TuringTapeSimulator(BaseSimulator):
         def __init__(self):
+            # call parents init so that Qt Signals can work
             super(TuringTapeSimulator, self).__init__()

+            # set the size of the tape, as per the Simulator interface.
             self.shape = (25,)
             self.cconf = RandomInitialConfiguration(12, *probabs).generate((self.shape))
             # do not send stuff from the right border.